skesiraju/image_seg_crf/README.md

-# image_seg_crf
+# Image segmentation using conditional random fields

-Image segmentation using conditional random fields
+* Note: This repository is no longer maintained.